huaqiyao/MS2forge/README.md

 ## Pretrained checkpoints

-The three pretrained checkpoints used by MS2Forge are available on [Google Drive](https://drive.google.com/drive/folders/1AJlrEUnYLI6ZixD7gbZ91YnN4EDPs_qr?usp=sharing).
+The three pretrained checkpoints on the MassSpecGym dataset used by MS2Forge are available on [Google Drive](https://drive.google.com/drive/folders/1AJlrEUnYLI6ZixD7gbZ91YnN4EDPs_qr?usp=sharing).

 | Checkpoint | Description |